H. Wayne Huizenga College of Business and Entrepreneurship

 The H. Wayne Huizenga College of Business and Entrepreneurship is the business school of Nova Southeastern University in Davie, Florida, United States, and is accredited by Commission on Colleges of the Southern Association of Colleges and Schools, and internationally by the International Assembly for Collegiate Business Education and the University Council of Jamaica.

 Named after businessman and philanthropist Wayne Huizenga, the college (also known as HCBE) serves over 4,800 bachelors, masters, and doctoral students in a variety of degree programs.

 Hall of Fame

-The Entrepreneur and Business Hall of Fame program awards the college's highest honor to nominee's each year.
+The Entrepreneur and Business Hall of Fame program awards the college's highest honor to nominees each year.

 Degree programs

 The college offers multiple bachelor's and master's programs.